 Later this month, renegade spoken word artist and 2021 Saboteur Award-winner Luke Wright brings his all-new show to The Edge Theatre in Chorlton with a bitterly funny array of meditations on the modern social climate.

-Pandemic politics, creaky relatives and, of course, the culture war—the ‘lockdown bard’ has endless arrows in his quiver to aim at the new decade’s looming targets.
+Pandemic politics, creaky relatives and, of course, the culture war—the ‘lockdown bard’ has an endless supply of arrows in his quiver to aim at the new decade’s looming targets.

 Wright arrives at The Edge on Thu 21 Apr, in the wake of rave reviews from across the artistic spectrum.
-Where punk legend Patti Smith notes his ‘cool poems’, local icon John Cooper Clarke—whom Wright regularly opens for—simply suggests that ‘he must be on some kind of dope.’
+Where punk legend Patti Smith notes his ‘cool poems’, local icon John Cooper Clarke—for whom Wright regularly opens—simply suggests that ‘he must be on some kind of dope.’

 Wright’s Chorlton performance will be the twentieth date of his current tour, on which TheReviewsHub describes him ‘blending light and shade’ as the poet with ‘helpless rage and real tenderness’.